zsparal/api-documentation/source/migrating-v1-to-v2.rst

   information.
 * ``issuer`` has been removed from the Payment resource.
 You can however, still pass it to the Create payment call.
 * ``bitcoinRate`` has been removed from the Bitcoin detail object on the Payment resource.
+* ``cardCountry`` has been removed from the creditcard detail object on the Payment resource.

 These new fields are added: